 Throat, tongue, glottis, nose, lips: the flesh that gives voice is erotically charged.
 And the discovery of one’s voice is akin to the instinctive discovery of sexuality through masturbation, learning how to bring pleasure to yourself.
-And through receiving and giving pleasure with the mouth (kissing, cunnilingus, sucking cock) the orality of the sacrament is consummated in communion with another.
+And through receiving and giving pleasure with the mouth (kissing, cunnilingus, giving head) the orality of the sacrament is consummated in communion with another.

 The sounds of sexual arousal are progressively more nasal due to the swelling of the tissues of the vocal folds.
 Sexual excitement produces tense, bird-like cries, moaning and groans of pleasure.
 Both male and female voices are affected by arousal, and both respond to subtle modulations of the voice in desired others.
 The voices of men and women alike are affected by hormones; but the larynx and the vocal folds of women, beginning with the menarche, undergo continuous cyclical changes.
 Thus, the menstrual and lunar tides influence a woman’s voice as well as her body.
 Indeed, there is an affinity between the concealed female sex and the organ of her voice.
 The tissues of cervix and of the larynx/vocal fold are extremely responsive to thyroid and sex hormones: estrogen, progesterone, androgen and testosterone.
 The cervix and the vocal folds have been shown to respond in the same way on the same days to the sex hormones produced during the different phases of the menstrual cycle.